Cocktail Mixing Calculator

 Set total volume

-Enter the final drink size in ml or oz.
+Enter the final drink or batch size and choose ml or oz.

 2. 2